 Permits are Required

-Even small jobs require a permit such as replacement of a roof, the installation of a swimming pool, the construction of storage sheds and decks, replacement of hot water tanks or windows.
+Even small jobs require a permit such as replacement of a roof, the installation of a swimming pool, the construction of storage sheds, swing sets/play sets and decks, replacement of hot water tanks or windows.
 The City's Building Inspector will conduct an inspection to ensure proper installation.
 Contact the Building Department at least 2 weeks prior to the anticipated construction of any structure for requirements and procedures.